All posts by Megan Thompson

 • Plastic Paper Plate or Bowl

-Once your flowers are complete, place them in water to watch them bloom!
+7. Once your flowers are complete add them to the card.

 Extension: You can see for yourself how water moves inside a plant.
 Fill a glass with water and add a few drops of red or blue food coloring.
 Place a white flower in the glass.
 Wait a few hours and watch to see what happens.
 Look closely at the flower petals.
 What do you notice?
 Repeat this experiment, but use a stalk of celery or a lettuce leaf.
 What do you predict will happen?